top of page

 Tenant Mix

-This is one of the biggest pricing drivers:
+Tenant type is one of the biggest drivers of cost:

-• Restaurants, bars, and salons → higher risk
+• Restaurants and bars → higher fire and liability risk

 Claims History